 Have you ever been to your eye doctor’s office and felt like they are speaking a completely different language?
-One of the phrases may have included, ‘ophthalmic refractometer.’
+One of the phrases may have included the word ophthalmic refractometer.

-The refractometer helps your doctor identify refractive errors in your vision.
-Refractive errors prevent light entering the eyes to focus properly on your retina.
+It is a device used to measure the lens strength and power for glasses needed to correct vision.
+It helps your doctor identify refractive errors in your vision.
+Refractive errors prevent light from entering the eyes to focus properly on your retina.
 Restricted light entering the eye negatively impacts your vision.
 The most common conditions causing refractive errors include:

 Measurements provided by the refractometer help your eye care professional write a prescription for eyeglasses or contact lenses.

-If you are nearsighted (indicated with – sign) or farsighted (indicated with a + sign), the refractometer measures the severity of the error in diopters.
-It calculates the power of lens needed to correct the error.
+The refractometer measures the severity of the error in diopters if you are nearsighted (indicated with – sign) or farsighted (indicated with a + sign).
+It calculates the power of the lens needed to correct the error.

 When you have astigmatism, your eye is shaped like a football, whereas people without astigmatism have perfectly round eyes.
 The refractometer identifies how severe your astigmatism is and the axis (or angle) it is located in your eye.